On the nonreflecting boundary operators for the general two dimensional Schr\"odinger equation: General Schr odinger equation

 \subsection{Rectangular domains: corner conditions}

-Continuing with the rectangular domain as defined in Section \ref{sec:rect-domain}, let us consider the possibility of extending the results obtained in Section \ref{sec:HF-rect} to the nonlinear/variable potential case.
+Continuing with the rectangular domain as defined in Sec.~\ref{sec:rect-domain}, let us consider the possibility of extending the results obtained in Sec.~\ref{sec:HF-rect} to the nonlinear/variable potential case.
 We confine our attention to the high-frequency ABCs only.
-We demonstrate the posibility of constructing the corner condition at the corner defined by $\Gamma_r\cap\Gamma_t$.
+We demonstrate the possibility of constructing the corner condition at the corner defined by $\Gamma_r\cap\Gamma_t$.
 Consider the $\ABC_{2b}$ given by